-Easy Vegetable Fried Rice: 10 minutes is all you need to make homemade fried rice with veggies and eggs.
-This simple veggie fried rice recipe is a perfect side dish or vegetarian dinner.
+15 minutes is all you need to make homemade fried rice that tastes better than take-out!
+This simple veggie fried rice recipe makes a perfect side dish or vegetarian dinner.

 Growing up my mom’s go to easy dinner recipe was fried rice.
 She called it stir fry, but really all it was leftover rice, shredded carrots and fried egg and sometimes chicken.

-And given that I can whip up this fried rice in less than 15 minutes, it is definitely a favorite in my house.
+Fried rice was such a simple meal that everyone loved.
+And given that I can whip up this fried rice in less than 15 minutes, it is definitely a favorite in my house as an adult too.

 How to Make Easy Fried Rice